grstavares/ShoppingCartPOC/README.md

-# Shopping Cart Prof of Concept
+# Shopping Cart Proof of Concept

 POC of Shopping Cart using microservices on AWS